Ad

 Detailed Comparison

-Both Firefiles and OpenCloud have their unique strengths and serve similar purposes effectively.
+OpenCloud appears to have several advantages over Firefiles, particularly in popularity, activity and features.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 OpenCloud wins